KOALA: A Kalman Optimization Algorithm with Loss Adaptivity: Risk Minimization through Kalman Filtering

 \subsection{Estimation of the Measurement and State Noise}

-In the KaFiStO framework we model the noise in the observations and the state transitions with zero-mean Gaussian variables with covariances $R_k$ and $Q_k$ respectively.
-So far, we assumed that these covariances were constant.
+In the KOALA framework we model the noise in the observations and the state transitions with zero-mean Gaussian variables with covariances $R_k$ and $Q_k$ respectively.
+So far, we assumed that these covariances were given and constant.
 However, they can also be estimated online, and lead to more accurate state and posterior covariance estimates.
 For $R_k$ we use the following running average